Plan Benefits

 Take steps toward a healthier you

 Healthy choices can make a big difference in your overall well-being.
 The BCBSRI wellness program makes it easy—and fun—to take steps toward better health.
-The program runs on a platform powered by Virgin Pulse® and is available online, on your phone, and on your watch—at no additional cost to you.
+The program runs through your online member account and is also available on your phone—at no additional cost to you.

 With the BCBSRI wellness program, you can: